IceHe/lib/mac/setup-guide.md

 #### Karabiner-Elements

-1. Synchronize the settings via the configuration file `~/.config/karabiner/karabiner.json` from the dotfiles above
+1. Synchronize the settings via the configuration file `~/.config/karabiner/karabiner.json` from the dotfiles - done above

 #### Keyboard Maestro